skokielibrary/spl-content/_content/mandy/services--parents.markdown

 published: true
 ---

+##Parents and Caregivers

 Our Youth Services Department features books, music, and movies for babies through 8th graders, but that's not all we have to offer.
 Our circulating collection also includes audiobooks, video games, puppets, Playaway Views, Little Learner backpacks, and STEAM kits.

 ### What's a STEAM kit?
 Skokie cardholders can take home a telescope, digital microscope, model of the human body, or even a steel drum!
 These Science, Technology, Engineering, Arts, and Mathematics kits are great tools for children to explore the world around them while still having fun!
-We have more than a dozen STEAM kits to choose from--with more coming soon--so visit the Youth Services Desk to see what's available.
+We have more than a dozen STEAM kits to choose from--with more coming soon--so take a look at our [collection](http://encore.skokielibrary.info/iii/encore/search?target=STEAM+KIT&formids=target&lang=eng&suite=def&reservedids=lang%2Csuite&submitmode=&submitname=&x=0&y=0 "STEAM kits").
+STEAM kits check out for one week and can be renewed 3 times unless reserved.

 ### Visiting Youth Services
 While you're here, be sure to check out all the fun kid-friendly areas with the department.